UX-Wizards/wizards-wiki/content/en/current-leadership-teams.md

 * Andre Lindo
 * Chaela Cristobal

+### Let's Art Together!
+An un-hosted event on the Discord where anyone can come to work on a creative project. *Event runs weekly on Sundays, 1pm PT.*
+* Laura *

+### Let's FigJam!
+A collaborative exploration with Figma's FigJam.
+* Rae *

 ### New Hire Support
 A group for anyone that recently got a job and would like help navigating struggles.
 * Jess Chen *